LOD-Onderwijsregistratie/LOD2XMI/source/examples/readME.md

 * RIO-versioned-virtuoso.rdf

-In this case the Turtle was loaded into the Open Link triple store Virtuoso (open source 07.20.3229) and exported again through the sparql endpoint with a CONSTRUCT-query with the result serialiezed as rdf/xml.
+In this case the Turtle was loaded into the Open Link triple store Virtuoso (open source 07.20.3229) and exported again through the sparql endpoint with a CONSTRUCT-query with the result serialized as rdf/xml.

 * RIO-versioned-marklogic.rdf (to do)

-In this case the Turtle was loaded into a MarkLogic Server 10.0-2.1 (free developer license) and exported through the qconsole with a CONSTRUCT-query and  serizalized in rdf/xml form.
+In this case the Turtle was loaded into a MarkLogic Server 10.0-2.1 (free developer license) and exported through the qconsole with a CONSTRUCT-query and  serialized in rdf/xml form.

 * RIO-versioned-rdf4j.rdf  (to do)

-In this case the Turtle was loaded into an implementation of  open source Eclips RDF4J (formerly OpenRDF Sesame) and exported through the sparql endpoint with a basic CONSTRUCT-query in rdf/xml form.
+In this case the Turtle was loaded into an implementation of  open source Eclips RDF4J (formerly OpenRDF Sesame) and exported through the sparql endpoint with a CONSTRUCT-query in rdf/xml form.